patriciaSR/blog-practice/README.md

 Use `npm run test:coverage` to see test coverage.

-Use `npm run test:debug` to see break points debuuger in your code when you run tests.
+Use `npm run test:debug` to see break points debugger in your code when you run tests.